hazae41/glacier/README.md

 }
 ```

-You can partition your app using multiple providers and storages.
+You can also partition your app using multiple providers and storages.

 ## Your first sandwich